 3.40 DUI deaths per 100,000 residents

-Of the cities we included in our study, the three cities with the highest DUI fatality rates—Barstow, Desert Hot Springs and San Pablo—all had between 20,000 and 49,999 residents.
+Of the cities in our study, the three with the highest DUI fatality rates—Barstow, Desert Hot Springs and San Pablo—all had between 20,000 and 49,999 residents.
 In recent years, across these cities there was an average of 10.89 DUI-related fatalities per 100,000 residents per year.
-This is over 500% greater than what we found to be the statewide average of 1.77 DUI fatalities per 100,000 residents.
+This is over 500% greater than the statewide average of 1.77 DUI fatalities per 100,000 residents.

 Vista, California—located about 40 miles north of San Diego—had the biggest net increase in its DUI fatality rate of any large city in California.
-It went from zero DUI-related fatalities in 2012 to 2014 to registering nine of them from 2015 to 2017—which was enough to put it as the 14th-worst large city for DUI fatalities in California for that period.
+It went from zero DUI-related fatalities in 2012 to 2014 to nine from 2015 to 2017—enough to rank it as the 14th-worst large city for DUI fatalities in California for that period.

 2012‒2014 DUI fatality rate